tomups/openmw-vr-quest/docs/source/manuals/openmw-vr/common-problems.rst

 :Cause:
 	OpenMW explicitly selects an audio device at startup and sticks with it.
 By default this is the default speaker.

-:Fix:
-	Either set your default audio to the VR headset, or configure openmw to use it.
+:Fix 1:
+    Set your VR headset as system default speakers.
+Some headsets have an option to do this automatically.

+:Fix 2:
+    Enable mirroring desktop audio to your headset / vice versa.

+:Fix 3:
+	Configure the openmw audio device.
 To do this, add the following lines to the end of settings.cfg.

         ::